 - Here’s how you could summarise the changed thinking: ‘I’m worried about my maths exam because I find maths hard.
 Hey, I don’t really know if I’m going to fail or not.
 I might have trouble with the exam but I’ve studied and prepared, and now I can only do my best’.

-You can encourage your child to change her worrying thoughts by praising her for having a go.
+This exercise needs practice.
+You can encourage your child to change his worrying thoughts by praising him for having a go.

 If your child spends too much time thinking about negative events, it can lead to worry and stress.
 Positive thinking exercises can get your child in the habit of spending more time thinking about what has gone well and why.

-Your child could write down three things that went well in his day and how he helped to bring them about.
+Your child could write down three things that went well in her day and how she helped to bring them about.
 They don’t have to be big things.
-It might be hearing a bird sing outside, and he helped by letting himself notice it.
+It might be hearing a bird sing outside, and she helped by letting herself notice it.

 Where to go for help